abby-liang/ment-her/README.md

 In this sense, we developed Ment-Her, a safe space with mentors, self-care activities and a forum where women can talk about discrimination and participate in public discourse.

 ## What it does
 Ment-Her provides a safe and comfortable environment for women to find mentors and practice self-care at the same time.
 The app matches women with a mentor to guide them through anything they might have.
 It can range from challenges during high school to even hobbies.
 If the user does not want to talk, they can also head over to the activities section to find a range of activities or workshops to work on.
 Women on the app can even talk to other users using the forum.

-Sections include:
-* Registration & Login
-    - Registration process to match users to mentors
-    - Mentor search
-* Chat
-    - Chat with potential mentors: status turns from yellow to red or green once the mentor accepts or rejects the mentee’s request for mentorship
-    - Chat with others from forum, workshops, etc.
-* Home Page
-   - Find a Mentor
-   - Take a Break (also activities): current categories include art, food, misc, and sports with 4-7 subcategories in each.
-Scroll through the find one you enjoy, or view all (at bottom).
-   - Forum: Topics for female empowerment, such as #Coding, #FemaleEmpowerment, #SelfCare, #Colleges, and #Baking
-* Calendar
-    - View calendar for workshops, speakers, etc.
-* Profile
+Sections include profile, activities, forum, chat, mentor search, and calendar.

 ## How we built it
 We built a fully-fledged high-fidelity prototype with Figma.
 This hi-fi prototype includes interactions, scrolling, frames, etc., following a certain user experience roadmap.
 The horizontal and vertical scrolling features are also activated, in which if you are on the “Take a Break” section, you can swipe left and right to view the subsections of each category as well as swipe all the way down to “View All”.